Temporary (Nonimmigrant) Workers

-Persons participating in an international cultural exchange program for the purpose of providing practical training, employment, and to share the history, culture, and traditions of the alien's home country.
+Persons participating in an international cultural exchange program for the purpose of providing practical training, employment, and to share the history, culture, and traditions of the noncitizen's home country.

 |North American Free Trade Agreement (NAFTA) temporary professionals from Mexico and Canada.

 1 Only a few nonimmigrant classifications allow you to work in this country without an employer having first filed a petition on your behalf.
 Such classifications include the nonimmigrant E-1, E-2, E-3 and TN classifications, as well as, in certain instances, the F-1 and M-1 student and J-1 exchange visitor classifications.
 You should refer to the USCIS webpage for your classification to determine whether you must obtain employment authorization before beginning work.

 2 The H-1C nonimmigrant classification expired on Dec.
 20, 2009.